ALaks96/signalML/README.md

     melSpectrogram.getMfccs(augment=True, save=True)
 ```

 From this point on, we could simply pass it to a CNN and train it to classify normal from abnormal sounds.
-However, given an interesting insight on the different types of problems they recorded the fan's sound for we could potentially train a model to detect those specific failures.
+However, given an interesting insight on the different types of problems they recorded the fan's sound for, we could potentially train a model to detect those specific failures.
 We unfortunately do not have this multi class label, however it is possible to artificially generate it.

 Indeed, under the hypothesis that the sound a fan makes when it is malfunctioning differs depending on the type of problem, the MelSpectrograms for these abnormal sounds should differ.
 If they indeed do differ, we could typically use clustering to seperate them according to that.